Disney Lorcana release dates, cards, and latest news

 Disney Lorcana decks and boosters

-There are 204 Disney Lorcana cards available in the First Chapter, neatly packaged in a variety of products.
+There are 204 Disney Lorcana cards available in the First Chapter and 204 more in Rise of the Floodborn, each neatly packaged in a variety of products.
 However, right now demand is outstripping supply, and it can be quite hard to get hold of them.

 Disney Lorcana starter decks

-First up, we can expect to learn how to play using the three starter decks available at launch.
+First up, you can learn to play using Disney Lorcana starter decks.
 These are 60-card decks with two ‘ink’ colors.
-Here are your ink choices:
+In The First Chapter starter decks, your ink options are:

 • Steel and Sapphire